-- The UAV-SfM framework is increasingly applied in geomorphology to accurately capture the topography of given scenes.
-As it is low cost and flexible in its implementation, and particularly suitable for surveying dynamic environments in poorly accessible terrain, we used this methodology to quantify ground surface displacements of the Schimbrig earthflow, located at the foothills of the Central Swiss Alps, at very-high spatial and temporal resolution.
-Based on three topographic reconstructions between autumn 2013 and 2015, we were able to conduct a comprehensive 3D analysis of the landslide by combining the sediment budget of the hillslope, and the horizontal and the 3-dimensional surface displacements. - Combination and careful interpretation of the three topographic analyses of this study allow us to reconstruct the internal dynamics of the earthflow and highlight its complex rotational movement.
+The UAV-SfM framework is increasingly applied in geomorphology to accurately capture the topography of given scenes.
+As it is low-cost and flexible in its implementation, and particularly suitable for surveying dynamic environments in poorly accessible terrain, we used this methodology to quantify ground surface displacements of the Schimbrig earthflow, located at the foothills of the Central Swiss Alps, at very high spatial and temporal resolution.
+Based on three topographic reconstructions between autumn 2013 and 2015, we were able to conduct a comprehensive 3-D analysis of the landslide by combining the sediment budget of the hillslope as well as the horizontal and the three-dimensional surface displacements.

+Combination and careful interpretation of the three topographic analyses of this study allow us to reconstruct the internal dynamics of the earthflow and highlight its complex rotational movement.
 In addition to variation in horizontal surface movements through time, we interestingly showed that the rotational structure of the earthflow is also varying from year to year.
 Additional field surveys will be required to increase the temporal series of topography reconstructions and confirm our findings.
-Results also confirm that the Schimbrig earthflow is very active with mean annual horizontal displacements between 6 and 9 m.
-Besides, we showed that the sediment budget of the hillslope is nearly at equilibrium.
-In fact, the earthflow has experienced a major sediment pulse more than 20 years ago, and is still re-adjusting to this new setting.
-Therefore, our very-high spatial and temporal resolution analysis supports the findings of Schwab et al. (2008) about the time lag between sediment production on hillslopes and fluvial processes, i.e. enhanced sediment fluxes, in trunk streams, based on lower spatial and temporal resolution time series of DEMs.
-Finally, this short-term monitoring of the Schimbrig earthflow nicely stacks up on the previous studies done over the same study area.
-It brings an additional value to allow further research, which will integrate all these spatial and temporal scales in term of erosion and hillslope processes.
+Results also confirm that the Schimbrig earthflow is very active, with mean annual horizontal displacements between 6 and 9 m.
+Furthermore, we showed that the sediment budget of the hillslope is nearly at equilibrium.
+In fact, the earthflow experienced a major sediment pulse more than 20 years ago and is still re-adjusting to this new setting.
+Therefore, our very high spatial and temporal resolution analysis supports the findings of Schwab et al. (2008) about the time lag between sediment production on hillslopes and fluvial processes, i.e. enhanced sediment fluxes, in trunk streams, based on lower spatial and temporal resolution time series of DEMs.
+Finally, this short-term monitoring of the Schimbrig earthflow is a good addition to the previous studies done over the same study area.
+It provides additional value in allowing further research, which will integrate all of these spatial and temporal scales in terms of erosion and hillslope processes.